-TAX STATUS: The Company intends to qualify and will elect to be taxed as a REIT under sections 856 through 860 of the Code, commencing with its short taxable year ending December 31, 1997.
-If the Company qualifies for taxation as a REIT, the Company generally will not be subject to federal corporate income tax on its taxable income that is distributed to its stockholders.
+The Company intends to qualify and will elect to be taxed as a REIT under sections 856 through 860 of the Code, commencing with the taxable year ending December 31 of the year in which the Offering is closed.
+If the Company qualifies for taxation as a REIT, the Company generally will not be subject to federal corporate income tax on its taxable income that is distributed to its shareholders.
 A REIT is subject to a number of organizational and operational requirements, including a requirement that it currently distribute at least 95% of its annual taxable income.
-Although the Company does not intend to request a ruling from the Internal Revenue Service (the "Service) as to its REIT status, the Company has received an opinion of Hunton & Williams, its legal counsel, that the Company will qualify as a REIT for its short taxable year ending December 31, 1997, and the Company's organization and proposed method of operation will enable it to continue to qualify as a REIT, which opinion is based on certain assumptions and representations about the Company's ongoing businesses and investment activities and other matters.
+Although the Company does not intend to request a ruling from the Internal Revenue Service (the "Service) as to its REIT status, the Company has received an opinion of Hunton & Williams, its legal counsel, that the Company will qualify as a REIT for its taxable year ending December 31 of the year in which the Offering is closed, and the Company's organization and proposed method of operation will enable it to continue to qualify as a REIT, which opinion is based on certain assumptions and representations about the Company's ongoing businesses and investment activities and other matters.
 No complete assurance can be given that the Company will be able to comply with such assumptions and representations in the future.
 Furthermore, such opinion is not binding on the Service or on any court.
 Even if the Company qualifies for taxation as a REIT, the Company may be subject to certain federal state and local taxes on its income and property.
-Failure to qualify as a REIT would render the Company subject to federal income tax (including any applicable alternative minimum tax) on its taxable income at regular corporate rates and distributions to the Company's stockholders in any such year would not be deductible.
-See "Risk Factors -- Legal Risks -- Tax Risks" and "Federal Income Tax Considerations --Taxation of the Company."
+Failure to qualify as a REIT would render the Company subject to federal income tax (including any applicable alternative minimum tax) on its taxable income at regular corporate rates and distributions to the Company's shareholders in any such year would not be deductible.
+See "Risk Factors--Legal Risks--Tax Risks" and "Federal Income Tax Considerations -- Taxation of the Company."

+OPERATING PARTNERSHIP:

-OPERATING PARTNERSHIP: The Company intends to own its properties through Wells Operating Partnership, L.P., a Delaware limited partnership (the "Operating Partnership").
+The Company intends to own its properties through the Operating Partnership.
 Initially, the Company will be the sole general partner of the Operating Partnership, and the Advisor will contribute \$200,000 to the Operating Partnership and will be the sole limited partner thereof.
-This "UPREIT" structure will allow the Company to acquire properties using units of limited partnership interest in the Operating Partnership ("OP Units") as currency, which generally will allow sellers of properties to defer gain recognition with respect to such properties.
-Each OP Unit will be redeemable, at the option of the holder, for cash with a value $% \left({{{\left({{{{\left({{{}{{\rm{s}}}} \right)}} \right)}{{\rm{s}}}}}} \right)$ equal to one Share or, at the option of the Company, one Share.
+This "UPREIT" structure will allow the Company to acquire properties by exchanging units of limited partnership interest in the Operating Partnership ("OP Units") for interests in properties, which generally will allow sellers of properties to defer gain recognition with respect to such properties.
+Holders may redeem OP Units for cash equal to the value of one Share or, at the option of the Company, holders may receive one Share for each tendered OP Unit.